New ancient pathway discovered at Machu Picchu

 A Revolution in Farming

 The world is now populated by more than 7 billion people and approximately 1 billion of those are consistently malnourished.
 So in today’s world, the challenge is to feed this ever-increasing population.
 One technology that has taken the world (at least the Western world) by storm is the application of a new farming method called Hydroponics.
 Commercially, hydroponics is the most-used technology in greenhouse vegetable production in the US, whereas approximately 65% of all fruit and vegetables sold in the UK have been grown in hydroponic systems.
 The technology has also piqued the interest of the techie home grower, many of whom have invested their time and money in setting up small-scale hydroponic systems.
-Hydroponic farming is a way of growing plants in an enclosed environment that does away with the soil completely, using a carefully regulated nutrient solution instead to optimize plant growth.
+Hydroponic farming is a way of growing plants in an enclosed environment, such as inside a dedicated room known as a grow room or within grow tents, which does away with the soil completely, instead using a carefully regulated nutrient solution to optimize plant growth.
 What is particularly interesting about hydroponics is that it has many advantages and few disadvantages.
 Firstly, it allows farming to be performed within cities rather than agricultural land since it is so space-efficient, allowing it to compete on price with traditional farming.
 It generates a greater yield per unit area so that you can grow approximately 20 times more vegetables within the same-sized plot.
 Fertilizers and pesticides can also be completely eradicated in hydroponic farming reducing input and environmental costs.
 Only about 10% of the water used in traditional farming is used in hydroponics since the water is continuously recycled and reused, a great advantage especially in countries with limited water resources.
 Since hydroponic farms can be located close to the end-consumer, this also reduces delivery costs for the farmer.
 Also the optimized nutrient feed can generate increased numbers of harvests per year compared with soil-grown equivalents.
 So ultimately, the challenge now is not to generate enough to feed the world’s population, but more to do with getting this new technology into places and countries that need it most.

 Neill Blomkamp’s Elysium, the R-rated science-fiction action thriller starring Matt Damon as a future-world grunt trying to get from teeming, crime-ridden Los Angeles to a space station reserved for the wealthy, finished first at the North American box office with $30.4 million, according to preliminary studio estimates.
 That’s the third-highest opening for a movie in which Damon was top-billed, after his last two Jason Bourne movies, but well below the $37.4 million earned by Blomkamp’s first feature, District 9, four summers ago, on its way to a $201.8-million worldwide gross.
 The Elysium budget was also three to four times as high as the thrifty $30 million that the previous film cost.